There were several mills located in and near Adena in the 1800's. The earliest one was Hagan's Mill built in 1804. There was

 The firm's name changed to Paxton and Symons, Co.
 In 1899, Mrs. Paxton sold her share to William Packer.
 (See above photo.)
 It then became Symons and Packer.
 It burned in 1903.
 A new mill was built on

 the present site of the Landmark Feed store.
 In 1917, the mill was incorporated and later named, Adena Milling Company.
-Today a mill still dwells in Adena known as the Jefferson
+Today a mill building still dwells in Adena.
+The Jefferson

 History reference,"Our Town Adena."